How to design a round yoke crochet sweater

 This post wouldn’t be complete if I didn’t touch on grading.
 This, for me is where one of the biggest challenges lie.
 If you’re designing a round yoke garment for yourself then you only have one set of measurements you need to satisfy.
 The cadence of your increases just need to work for you.
 This is why I think this is a great place to start.

-What I’ve learned is that body proportions to not increase with increasing size in a linear way.
+Body proportions to not increase with increasing size in a linear way.
 So just because the bust increases by 2 inches, it doesn’t mean the armhole depth or bicep measurement increase at the same rate.

 THIS is why there is no magic formula.